 However, Kanban is probably better suited for smaller teams or projects that are not highly time sensitive.

 Agile Testing Methodologies

-Behavior Driven Development(BDD): BDD uses the same principles as TDD but it goes for higher level tests at the business level instead of unit tests.
+BDD uses the same principles as TDD but it goes for higher level tests at the business level instead of unit tests.
 BDD takes the ideal or accepted behavior and asks for tests that even non-developers can understand.
-It uses the ‘outside in’ approach – implementing only those behaviors that contribute to these business outcomes to minimize redundancy.
+It uses the ‘outside in’ approach – implementing only those behaviors that contribute to these business outcomes to inimize redundancy.
 BDD increases the scope of the feedback loop to include business stakeholders and end users who may not have software development knowledge.

 In other words, exploratory testing allows testers with the freedom to test the code in an exploratory and somewhat chaotic way.
 Exploratory tests are then complementary to automated tests, because they aim to find possible issues that are beyond the scope of automated tests.

 Session based testing is exploratory testing but with more structure and organization.
 Where exploratory testing is completely unscripted, there is a question of accountability and expertise of the tester involved.